-- 8.1 Licensees shall ensure that the cloud service provider has a comprehensive and well-documented contingency plan, such that there will be quick recovery and continuity of operations as a result of unforeseen events. - 8.2 Such contingency plan and exit strategy shall include the following elements: - business continuity requirements, such as disaster or incident recovery plans to mitigate the loss of data, whilst ensuring that the cloud service provider has adequate resources to resume activities, after such events;
+- 8.1 Licensees shall ensure that the cloud service provider has a comprehensive and welldocumented contingency plan, allowing for quick recovery and continuity of operations in case of unforeseen events. - 8.2 The contingency plan and exit strategy, referred to in paragraph 8.3, shall include the following elements: - i. business continuity requirements, such as disaster or incident recovery plans to mitigate the loss of data, whilst ensuring that the cloud service provider has adequate resources to resume activities, after such events; and - ii. adequate system resiliency and network redundancy for the purpose of continuity of operations. - 8.3 Licensees shall have a well-designed exit strategy which shall, at a minimum, include the following: - agreed process and procedures on termination of agreement with the cloud service provider, including reasonable timeframe for the cloud service provider to delete all data of the licensee;

-- ii. adequate system resiliency and network redundancy for the purpose of continuity of operations. - 8.3 Licensees shall have a well-designed exit strategy which shall, at a minimum, include the following: - agreed process and procedures on termination of agreement with the cloud service provider, including reasonable timeframe for the cloud service provider to delete all data of the licensee; - ii. procedures for the cloud service provider to transfer services to another service provider or back to the licensee; and - iii. identification of alternative solutions to be adopted for business continuity. - 8.4 The contingency plans and exit strategies shall be reviewed at least once a year, to ensure that they remain adequate and effective.
+- ii. procedures for the cloud service provider to transfer services to another service provider or back to the licensee; and - iii. identification of alternative solutions to be adopted for business continuity. - 8.4 The contingency plans and exit strategies shall be reviewed at least once a year, to ensure that they remain adequate and effective.